ZygyGames/slate/source/index.html.md

 }
 # This is a special error alerting the app that this user has not set up their password on the migrated server yet.
 It should be handled the same as a 401, either logging the user out or displaying an invalid email/password error.

-status 400 - Bad Request
-{
-  "errors": ["param is missing or the value is empty: user"] }
-# This error states that something went wrong with parsing the params that were passed in.
-Generally, it's because the params were not nested under the resource name that they are updating.

-status 502 - Bad Gateway (Could not connect to server)
-# (No response)
-# This error generally occurs while the server is restarting, but informs the app that the server could not be reached for some reason or another.

 status 500 - Server Error
 {
   "errors": ["Something went wrong."]
 }
 # If a 500 is returned, it means something went wrong on the server side.
 This should be reported, when possible as it generally means there is a crash.

+status 502 - Bad Gateway (Could not connect to server)
+# (No response)
+# This error generally occurs while the server is restarting, but informs the app that the server could not be reached for some reason or another.
 ```

 In order to authenticate with endpoints that require a signed in user, you must pass the authentication token that belongs to the user.
 You must "login" to retrieve that token using an email/password combination.